neyaznafiz/system-disk-info-collector/README.md

 - `drive_serial_number()` for collect the serial number of system disk drive.

 ### **Example**
-Here we are printing the total capacity information about the disk drive of a system.
+We are printing here the total capacity information about the disk drive of a system.

 ```
 src/main.rs